Nestle sells Givaudan stake as it trims portfolio

-ZURICH/PARIS Nestle NESN.VX was selling its 10 percent stake in Swiss fragrance and flavor maker Givaudan GIVN.VX on Friday for as much as 1.08 billion Swiss francs ($1.20 billion), as it concentrates resources on its core food businesses.
+ZURICH/PARIS Nestle NESN.VX was selling its 10 percent stake in Swiss fragrance and flavour maker Givaudan GIVN.VX on Friday for as much as 1.08 billion Swiss francs (733.8 million pounds), as it concentrates resources on its core food businesses.

 The world's biggest food group cut its sales outlook earlier this year and said it would dispose of underperforming businesses to slim down its sprawling portfolio which spans Perrier bottled water, KitKat chocolate and Gerber baby food.

-"Nestle is confirming its intention of better allocating its capital," said Vontobel analyst Jean-Philippe Bertschy.
+"Nestle is confirming its intention of better allocating its capital," said Vontobel analyst Jean-Pilippe Bertschy.

 The proceeds could be used for bolt-on acquisitions or a share buyback, said Kepler Cheuvreux analyst Jon Cox.